cube-js/cube/docs/content/Deployment/Overview.md

 [link-deployment-guides]: /deployment/guide

-As shown in the diagram below, a typical production Cube.js cluster consists of one or multiple API instances, a refresh worker, Redis and a Cube Store cluster.
+As shown in the diagram below, a typical production Cube.js cluster consists of one or multiple API instances, a Refresh Worker, Redis and a Cube Store cluster.
-Refresh Worker and Cube Store cluster.

 <div
   style="text-align: center"